Divith123/Gemini-GenAI/README.md

 ## Overview:

-Gemini Pro AI, developed by Google AI and launched in December 2023, is a cutting-edge large language model (LLM) known for its versatility and exceptional performance.
+Gemini Pro AI, developed by Google and launched in December 2023, is a cutting-edge large language model (LLM) known for its versatility and exceptional performance.
 This repository combines the power of Gemini Pro AI with a Telegram bot, offering a seamless and interactive experience for a variety of tasks.

 ## Technical Specifications: